Formulate Cutover Plan: Ultimate Guide

 2. Communicate Well and Triple-Check

-Smooth communication between project members is a must for a successful cutover.
+Smooth communication and coordination between project members is a must for a successful cutover.
 All members should know their roles.
 Effective communication helps confirm whether things are on track.
 It also helps to keep things according to the predetermined schedule.
 When you have made sure the communication is smooth, have dry runs.
 This will keep the process according to a routine.
 Forget double-checking.
 Triple-check to ensure high accuracy of the project cutover.
 Also, have a fallback or backup plan in case something goes wrong during the deployment phase.

 3. Plan Early Implementation